mreguant/retail-competition-trends/README.md

 Datafile: `flow_data.csv`.

 ### Price data
-> Historical data on retail electricity prices were provide by CNMC upon request.
-A rearranged version of these data are provided as part of this archive.
-These data are available on a daily basis on the CNCMC's price comparison website (https://comparador.cnmc.gob.es/).
-Data are available from December 2011 to May 2021.
-In addition, data on gas prices are from MIBGAS and Bloomberg, and data on retailing costs, from Red Eléctrica de España (REE).

-Datafiles: `monthly_prices.csv`, `natural_gas_prices.dta`, `hourly_retailing_costs.dta`.
+> Historical data on retail electricity prices were provided by the CNMC and are confidential.

 ### Smart meter data